terhnt/counterparty-lib/examples/contracts/crowdfund/EXAMPLE.md

 output types: ['uint256']
 output: [2]
 -------------------------- GAS DEBITS / CREDITS -------------------------
- - DEBIT [GAS]; miJqNkHhC5xsB61gsiSWXeTLnEGSQnWbXB -1000000 XCP (startgas)
+ - DEBIT [GAS]; miJqNkHhC5xsB61gsiSWXeTLnEGSQnWbXB -1000000 XUP (startgas)
- - CREDIT [GAS]; miJqNkHhC5xsB61gsiSWXeTLnEGSQnWbXB 931803 XCP (startgas)
+ - CREDIT [GAS]; miJqNkHhC5xsB61gsiSWXeTLnEGSQnWbXB 931803 XUP (startgas)
 ---------------------------- DEBITS / CREDITS ---------------------------
- - DEBIT; miJqNkHhC5xsB61gsiSWXeTLnEGSQnWbXB -1 XCP (transfer value)
+ - DEBIT; miJqNkHhC5xsB61gsiSWXeTLnEGSQnWbXB -1 XUP (transfer value)
- - DEBIT; tnDsEWRcV1YXMWAqRREsgs2qwEDbKSqFdj -100 XCP (transfer value)
+ - DEBIT; tnDsEWRcV1YXMWAqRREsgs2qwEDbKSqFdj -100 XUP (transfer value)
- - CREDIT; tnDsEWRcV1YXMWAqRREsgs2qwEDbKSqFdj 1 XCP (transfer value)
+ - CREDIT; tnDsEWRcV1YXMWAqRREsgs2qwEDbKSqFdj 1 XUP (transfer value)
- - CREDIT; miJqNkHhC5xsB61gsiSWXeTLnEGSQnWbXB 100 XCP (transfer value)
+ - CREDIT; miJqNkHhC5xsB61gsiSWXeTLnEGSQnWbXB 100 XUP (transfer value)
 ```

 But the `output` is actually `2` now, which as you can see in the `crowdfund.sol` contract means the payout was triggred.
-You can also see that the `DEBITS / CREDITS` contain your -1 XCP that you contributed,
+You can also see that the `DEBITS / CREDITS` contain your -1 XUP that you contributed,
-AND the 100 XCP that the contract payed out (back to the recipient of the contract, which we set to you).
+AND the 100 XUP that the contract payed out (back to the recipient of the contract, which we set to you).